Cold-working copper to draw it into wires and sheets results in the development of internal stresses that can lead to cracks, breaking the workpiece.

 What is Copper Annealing?

-Copper annealing is a treatment that enhances the ductility of copper and makes it suitable for various cold working operations.
+Copper annealing is a metal processing treatment that enhances the ductility of copper and makes it suitable for various copper machining operations.

 It involves heating the copper workpiece beyond its recrystallization temperature and altering its internal properties to enhance ductility and reduce internal stresses.

-Performing cold working operations such as drawing into wires or hammering into plates can make the copper workpiece brittle and lead to cracking.
+Performing cold working operations such as drawing into wires, hammering into plates, and electrical stamping can make the copper workpiece brittle and lead to cracking.

 Annealing aligns the grains of copper to replenish its ductile nature, making it suitable for further applications.

 Generally, annealing of wires is performed to relieve internal stresses developed during drawing operation, and making it suitable for applications.

 Heat treatment processes generally require tools similar to metal melting tools, such as furnaces, tongs, crucibles, and other safety gear.

 |Recovery Stage||Heat copper up to its recrystallization temperature (around 140℃)|